danyaberezun/KEEPs/README.md

 > TODO: Move some of the general examples of subtyping reconstruction here.
 > romanv: Introduce new ones or move the existing ones or copy the existing ones?
+> marat.akhin: Copy/adapt some existing ones (those which are relatively simple or which show the power of subtype reconstruction nicely) and/or introduce new ones.
+Here we kinda want to show again / remind the reader about which "real" code subtyping reconstriction allows us to write.

 ```kotlin
 fun <T> foo(b: Box<T>): T {